cis198-2016s/homework/final/README.md

     * What you would do differently
 * etc.

+If your project would benefit from having a video, that would be great.
+You can, e.g., record using [OBS](https://obsproject.com/) and upload to YouTube.

 **Your documentation is still a part of the final milestone grade.** Anything you've written for documentation can be copied to your report if it's important.
 Make sure you have an appropriate amount of documentation.
 If you